Julian97/miku-monday/USER_GUIDE.md

 1. The bot should now be added to your channel
 2. You can test it by sending `/status` to the bot in a private chat
 3. The bot will automatically send a Miku GIF every Monday at 12:00 AM
+4. You'll also receive daily hype messages to build anticipation for Miku Monday

 ## Bot Commands